milliewalky/d3d12ma.c/README.md

 ### Concept

 _The_ bindings _mimic_ how Microsoft exposes C bindings for their C++ interfaces.
-_Mimic_ because in fact, D3D12 Memory Allocator itself does not implement an interface, sort of.
+_Mimic_ because in fact, D3D12 Memory Allocator itself does not implement a D3D12-Memory-Allocator-or-such interface, sort of.
 It does implement `IUnknown` interface, but then, it simply defines datatypes that inherit from `IUnknownImpl` (Aforementioned `IUnknown` implementation), but derived datatypes are not interfaces that are then internally implemented.
-Therefore, in these bindings, there is no concept of virtual table and such, because `D3D12MA::Allocator` and related datatypes have little to do with this concept.
+Therefore, in these bindings, there is no concept of virtual table and such, because `D3D12MA::Allocator` itself and related datatypes have little to do with this concept.

 Procedures are done in `COBJMACROS`-style, allowing you to write, for example:
 ```c